JustinBack/lago-php-client/docs/Api/CouponsApi.md

 Apply a coupon to a customer

-Apply a coupon to a customer
+This endpoint is used to apply a specific coupon to a customer, before or during a subscription.

 ### Example